drstranges/cached_resource/README.md

 [![pub package](https://img.shields.io/pub/v/cached_resource.svg)](https://pub.dev/packages/cached_resource)

-Cached resource implementation based on `NetworkBoundResource` approach to follow the single source of truth principle.
+Cached resource implementation based on the `NetworkBoundResource` approach to follow the single source of truth principle.

-Define a single cached resource repository and subscribe for updates in multiple places, trigger to refresh from any place and be sure that a single network request will be called and all listeners receive updated value.
+Define a cached resource, subscribe for updates in multiple places, and be sure that a single network request will be called and all listeners receive a new value.

 ## Usage